 - Rate: sets the speed of the LFO.
 The miniature LED will blink to the tempo, even in bypass mode.

-Each knob has a significant effect on the output of the pedal, allowing for a wild variety of awesome chorus effects from a single unit.
+Each knob has a significant effect on the pedal’s output, allowing for a wild variety of awesome chorus effects from a single unit.